Sony unveils new limited edition WH-1000XM4 'Silent White' headphones

 Looking to buy a top pair of wireless noise-cancelling headphones?
-You might want to hold off until May – if you want to look fresh, that is.
+You might want to hold off until next month – if you want to look fresh, that is.

 Sony has just announced the new limited edition Silent White colourway of its What Hi-Fi?
-Award-winning WH-1000XM4 headphones – cans which we concluded "deliver a sonic masterclass" to the competition, under intense review.
+Award-winning WH-1000XM4 headphones – cans that, when we reviewed them, we said "deliver a sonic masterclass" to the competition.

-Why the new paint job?
-The release has been scheduled to coincide elegantly with Sony's 75th anniversary in May 2021.
+The release has been scheduled to coincide with Sony's 75th anniversary in May 2021.
 Sony says the new white colour has been developed to "embody the concept of silence and serenity".

 Otherwise, the latest release offers all of the technology found in our 2020 wireless headphone Award-winners, including a 30-hour battery life, Wearing Detection, Speak to Chat, Sony's class-leading noise-cancelling, dynamic, detail-rich sound, a sensational sense of timing and a comfy, clever design.

-They'll likely cost a little more than the original colourways, mind.
-Sony's WH-1000XM4 Silent White limited edition model will be priced at approximately £400 (€459) and will hit shelves from May 2021 while stocks last.
+They are likely to cost a little more than the original finishes, though.
+Sony's WH-1000XM4 Silent White limited edition model will be priced at approximately £400 (€459) and will hit shelves from May 2021.

 MORE: